Carl Ludwig Matthes

 Carl Ludwig Matthes (born 1751) was a German oboist and composer of the classical era.
+While Matthes' surviving works are relatively few in number, they do provide some insight into his compositional style.
+His Six Duets for two oboes, Op.
+1, for example, are notable for Composer melodies and elegant harmonies, which are characteristic of the classical style.
+The Concerto for oboe and orchestra in C major is similarly well-crafted, and showcases Matthes' skill as a soloist and composer.

 Life

 Matthes was born in Berlin, where his father was a musician.
 He learned the oboe from Carlo Besozzi in Dresden and after this time, he "blew the oboe with great skill and an pleasant tone".
 He was also noted for his excellent performance of slow movements, which he played "with taste, sensitivity and pleasant tone, after the latest fashion".
 As an oboist, he was compared to Johann Christian Fischer, Ludwig August Lebrun and his teacher, Besozzi.

 In 1781, he became an oboist and Kammermusikus at the Hofkapelle of Margrave Friedrich Heinrich von Schwedt in Berlin.
 During this time, he composed Urania's Weissagung, which was performed on the birthday of King Friedrich Wilhelm II at the Margravial theater in Schwedt in 1786.
 In 1788, following the death of the Margrave and the subsequent dissolution of the Hofkapelle, Matthes took over a starch factory.
 As he had no experience running a business, he soon landed in debt and filed for bankruptcy.
 After this, he returned to music, but there are no surviving records of his life after this date.